Attendance, Punctuality, Absences and Authorised Absences

 We have a team of Enrichment workers and a College Sports Maker, who deliver and support our enrichment programme.
 We offer a range of sport based activities, and support students who want to get involved in volunteering, becoming College Ambassadors, or take part in the London Citizens programme.

 At Paddington Green Campus we have a canteen on the 3rd floor which serves a wide variety of hot and cold foods from 8.30 a.m. until 2.00 p.m. and a Costa Coffee outlet that serves drinks and snacks and stays open until the early evening.
 The canteen serves vegetarian options and Halal meals are available.
-At Maida Vale Campus we have a canteen on the grown floor which serves a wide range of hot and cold foods and is open until
+At Maida Vale Campus we have a canteen on the ground floor which serves a wide range of hot and cold foods and is open until 2pm.

 - Students can use the microwaves on the 3rd floor to heat food.